I'm Blonde, Blue Eyed & Tired Of Defending My Latina Identity

-It was the second week of my sophomore year of high school.
-I was feeling triumphant — a little cooler than my freshman self, since I was no longer the new girl at my New York City private school.
+It was the second week of my second year of secondary school.
+I was feeling triumphant — a little cooler than my fresher self, since I was no longer the new girl at my New York City private school.
 During a free period, my friends and I were sitting in a quiet hallway doing algebra homework.
 And then, from the murmurs at the end of the hall, I heard one word come from the mouth of one of my white, male classmates: “Spic.”

 Advertisement